Naomi Osaka’s Breonna Taylor Face Mask Is One Of Seven

 This is not the first time that Osaka has used fashion to make a statement about racial injustice — in fact, it isn’t even the first time in the last week.
 Last Wednesday, as several sports teams went on strike in response to the police shooting of Jacob Blake, Osaka announced that she would be sitting out of the Western & Southern Open’s semifinals which were set to take place a day later on Thursday.
 According to The New York Times, she said that there were “more important matters at hand.”
 When tennis officials agreed to delay matches by a day, she played.
 On Friday, she walked onto the court wearing a black T-shirt with “Black Lives Matter” written on it.

 Osaka will take the court again on Wednesday.
-See her mask, below, and check back to see who else Osaka will honour at the 2020 US Open.
+See her mask, below, and check back to see who else Osaka will honor at the 2020 US Open.

 Round 1: Breonna Taylor